mdgspace/trianglify/CONTRIBUTING.md

 either by opening an issue, or by joining us in our [MDG public chat room](https://mdg.sdslabs.co/chat).

-If you're looking for something to work on, have a look at the open issues in the repository [here](https://github.com/sdsmdg/trianglify/issues).
+If you're looking for something to work on  , have a look at the open issues in the repository [here](https://github.com/sdsmdg/trianglify/issues).

 MDG Chat Room
 -------------------